|

 My Cat Has A Urinary Tract Infection

 While urinary tract infections in cats can pose serious risks, the silver lining is that their symptoms are usually quite noticeable.
+Key indicators of a urinary issue in cats encompass:

 • Repeatedly entering and exiting the litter box.